cisco-open/ResponsibleAI/Rai Documentation/docs/RaiModule/Robustness of AI.rst

-- We can now to back to the dashboard and for each individual category we can see how system have performed.
+- We can now go back to the dashboard and see how the system has performed for each category.
-- For instance, we can see that 1 out of 3 test is passed for fairness.
-This show significant problem in fairness.
+- For instance, we can see that 1 out of 3 tests is passed for fairness.
+This shows a significant problem in fairness.

 .. container:: toggle, toggle-hidden